XinghaoYang/UTSChatbot/README.md

 url()                   -> returns url on UTS handbook
 ```

-### Steps for making a webchat tool
+## Steps for making a webchat tool
 Before using the webchat widget, one need to register and install the [ngrok](https://dashboard.ngrok.com/signup) by following the "Setup & Installation" four steps.
 Ngrok allows you to expose a web server running on your local machine to the internet.
+After installation, the following 6 steps help to enable the webchat.
 **Step 1:** You should have an editable webpage, and add the following code into the page ```<body/>```:
 ```
 <div id="webchat"/>